YiHuangDB/openstack-toolkit/README.md

-This is collection of utils for easy openstack management scripts
+This is collection of utils scripts for easy openstack management daily dev works